-Let’s face it, hair dye can easily get everywhere when applying it — the wall, our gloves, the carpet and everything we accidentally touch.
+Let’s face it, hair dye can easily get everywhere when applying it — the wall, our gloves, bathtubs, the carpet, and everything we accidentally touch.
 Hair dye is one of the harder stains to remove, but with these methods we’re confident you’ll be able to get that stain out.

 If you catch the stain while it’s still wet, hurry and soak up as much of it as you can before starting these methods.
 Try not to scrub as this can push the hair dye further into the fibers.

 You can get hair dye out of the carpet with dish soap and vinegar.
 Mix 1 tablespoon of dish soap, 1 tablespoon of vinegar, and 2 cups of water.
 Then, apply the solution to the carpet and soak it up using a paper towel.

 Method 1: Dish Soap, Vinegar and Rubbing Alcohol to Remove Hair Dye Stain

 This first method should do the trick for most stains, and doesn’t require any special products.
 If you don’t have rubbing alcohol, then nail polish remover, or even hairspray will work.

 4. Paper towels or sponge